Call Today! 888-234-8376

 You get the choice of elimination period when you set up your own private long-term disability policy.
 You can choose from 30 days, 60, 90, 180, 365 and 730 days for your elimination period.

 Why would I want a long elimination period?

 The longer your elimination period, the lower your long-term disability insurance rate.
 It is good to weigh the pros and cons of a lower premium vs longer elimination period.
 The pros being you get a lower premium.
 The cons being your income benefit will not start for a longer period of time.

-How much is my income benefit?
+How much is my long-term disability income benefit?

-Once again, with a private or individual LTD insurance policy, you get to choose your income benefit amount, up to a maximum allowed by the insurer.
+With a private or individual LTD insurance policy, you get to choose your income benefit amount, up to a maximum allowed by the insurer.
 Your income benefit maximum caps out around 50-60% of your current income.

 You can also get a cost of living adjustment (COLA) rider, which increases your monthly income benefit amount to keep up with inflation.

-So what are my income benefit period options?
+What are my income benefit period options?